 You can read much more comprehensively about some of these issues in:

-You will find lots of interesting information online about research ethics in your field, here are a few places you could start for general information:
+You will find lots of interesting information online about research ethics in your field, here are a two places you could start for general information:

 Hannah Farrimond writes for the Guardian about 'How to make sure your research is ethical?'